 - You lose access when you don’t pay – everyone goes through tough times.
 If for some reason you cannot pay for the software, you will lose access to it.

 - It is expensive – for many, $20 per month for Photoshop by itself might not sound like too much.
 But that’s $240 in annual fees.
 For a person who already owns Photoshop and paid for a boxed version, this is more expensive than paying only $150-200 for an upgrade every two to three years.
 If you choose to get a complete set for $50, it requires an annual commitment; otherwise, the pricing goes up to $75 per month.
 Students and teachers pay more now, with $20 per month for the suite and annual commitment (there is no option for “per semester pricing”).
 Everyone on the Internet seems to be doing math based on retail box versions of Adobe products, plus upgrade fees.
 When was the last time you paid full price for a software product?
-Deals like these happen all the time, so it is not like most people pay the full price to start with.
+Deals can be found all the time, so it is not like most people pay the full price to start with.
 So please do not take into account new software license and upgrade fees.
 I have been a Photoshop user for over 10 years now and I only paid for it once.
 I upgraded it two or three times and at one point went from CS2 to CS5.
 I was never forced to upgrade and did it only when I was interested in the new version and features.
 Thus, for many like me, the new $20 per month subscription is much more expensive compared to a single $150-200 upgrade fee every 2-3 years.

 - Pricing is outrageous for several products – licensing one individual software package is $20 per month.
 If I want to use Photoshop and Illustrator, I have to pay $40 per month for both.
 Add Acrobat and all of a sudden I am at $60 per month.
 It would be cheaper to get the whole suite with the software I will never use for $50.
 Basically, Adobe gives you two choices – pay for one package at $20, or pay for the whole thing at $50.
 Everything else makes no sense.